 Going into a toilet stall in the women's bathroom results in a very funny conversation.

 It's possible to see Snake in a box on the CD connecting bridge.
 If you shoot him, he gets a ! mark above his head and runs away.
 If you call him afterwards, Raiden tells him about it.
 Snake denies knowing anything about it.
 In a later Codec call about the box, Snake irritably tells Raiden that thanks to him, a couple of his boxes were destroyed.

 See that bell on the wall in just one area of the tanker?
 Shoot it and it dings.

 Shoot the pans in the tanker's kitchen and they each play a different note, making a scale if you shoot them in order.

-When you are taking Emma across water, Raiden tells her to listen to his heartbeat in order to keep calm and not drown.
+When you are taking Emma across water, Raiden tells her to listen to his heartbeat so that she'll stay calm and doesn't panic.
 Take some Diazepam, and Emma's oxygen lowers at a slower pace.

 In the Tanker chapter, the Marine Commandant Scott Dolph is giving a speech in the holds, and there is a countdown onscreen showing how long the speech has left (He sometimes takes a break from it to briefly exercise his troops and if the timer runs out at one point, he even decides to go on for just a little longer.)
 Shoot him with a sleeping dart on the head and the countdown stops until he can continue the speech.

 When the Commandant is giving his speech you can screw around with the projectors to make them switch between screens and show pictures of sexy women, which the soldiers turn towards.
 If you do it too many times in a row, the soldiers figure out something's wrong, turn towards you and catch you.
 Run in front of the projectors and they'll spot you, too.
 Even with the unlockable stealth camo on (Since its still disturbing the light ray coming from the projector.)